 Reproductive factors and breast cancer risk in diverse populations

-Worldwide breast cancer causes >2 million new cases in women each year, with the age-standardised incidence rate more than three times as high in UK as in China.
-Various reproductive factors (e.g. ages at menarche and menopause, parity, miscarriage, breastfeeding) have been associated with risks of breast and other gynaecological (e.g. cervical, ovarian and endometrial) cancers but the extent to which they explain the substantial variations in cancer rates remains unclear.
+Worldwide breast cancer causes more than 2 million new cancer cases in women each year, with age-standardised incidence rates more than three times as high in the UK as in China.
+Various reproductive factors (e.g. age at menarche and menopause, parity, breast feeding) have been associated with risks of breast and other gynaecological (e.g. cervical, ovarian and endometrial) cancers but it is not entirely clear about the extent that they explain substantial international variations in cancer rates.

-This project will bring together and analyse data from three large cohort studies in China (China Kadoorie Biobank) and UK (Million Women Study and UK Biobank), involving a total of about 2 million women.
+This project will bring together and analyse data from three large cohort studies in China (China Kadoorie Biobank) and the UK (Million Women Study and UK Biobank), involving a total of about 2 million women.
 Long-term follow up in these three cohorts has already recorded ~100,000 well-characterised breast cancer cases.
-These, together with a wide-range of similarly recorded reproductive factors, will enable reliable investigation of the roles of reproductive factors in aetiology of breast cancer and other female cancers in diverse populations.
+These, together with a wide-range of similarly recorded reproductive factors, will enable reliable investigation of the roles of reproductive factors in the aetiology of breast and other gynaecological cancers in diverse populations.

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

 The specific DPhil project will be developed according to the candidate’s interests and aptitude, and may cover some of the following objectives:

 - to characterise and compare patterns/trends of different reproductive factors in Chinese and UK populations and their associations with other lifestyle factors and physical traits (e.g. adiposity);

 - to examine and compare rates of breast and other gynaecological cancers in Chinese and UK populations, overall and by age, birth cohort, education, etc.;

 - to assess and compare associations of different reproductive factors with risks of breast and other gynaecological cancers and their main subtypes in Chinese and UK populations;